Emm-Gil/Final_Project_SQL/starting_with_questions.md

 --1.
 SELECT
   city,
-  country,
   SUM(total_transaction_revenue::INTEGER) AS total_revenue
 FROM
   all_sessions
 WHERE
   total_transaction_revenue IS NOT NULL
-  AND city != 'not available in demo dataset'
+AND city != '(not set)' AND city != 'not available in demo dataset' GROUP BY city
-GROUP BY
-  city,
-  country
 ORDER BY
   total_revenue DESC;
 --2.
+COME BACK AND DEAL WITH THIS QUESTION
 SELECT
   country,
   SUM(total_transaction_revenue::INTEGER) AS total_revenue